rstropek-teaching/bike-rental-quiz-5ahif-MauriceNino/readme.md

 #### Bikes

 1. Get all bikes that are currently available (i.e. not in an active rent) DONE
-    * A caller can optionally specify whether the list should be sorted by price of first hour (ascending), price of additional hours (ascending), or purchase date (descending) TODO
+    * A caller can optionally specify whether the list should be sorted by price of first hour (ascending), price of additional hours (ascending), or purchase date (descending) DONE
 1. Create a bike DONE
 2. Update a bike DONE
 3. Delete a bike DONE